-If you look at it on a weekly time basis, again, you can look at it like this, and you could say, this stock right there, that was my entry point, I take some profits into strength, stock pulls back, powers higher again, you go again a second time, and then again, you’re taking profits into strength.
+If you look at it on a weekly time basis, again, you can look at it like this, and you could say, this stock right there, that was my entry point, I take some profits into strength, stock pulls back, powers higher again, you go a second time again, and then again, you’re taking profits into strength.

-And as it hits this level, you’re looking at the other charts, you’re still looking at the monthly, because look at what that would’ve told you, it would’ve told you there are some problem areas right there.
-Very clear, very simple, and now the stock is rejecting and you can see now for the last year it’s been selling off and kind of basing, we’re still above that $1 range, we’re at $9.21, so we’re not at $1 like it used to be over here in 2010-2011 but in these instances, this is kind of a rare kind of thing that happens.
+And as it hits this level, you’re looking at the other charts, you’re still looking at the monthly, because look at what that would’ve told you, it would’ve said you there are some problem areas right there.
+Very clear, very simple, and now the stock is rejecting, and you can see now for the last year it’s been selling off and basing, we’re still above that $1 range, we’re at $9.21, so we’re not at $1 like it used to be over here in 2010-2011 but in these instances, this is a rare kind of thing that happens.

 You don’t want to trade light volume

-You’re being very cautious, but what you want to watch for when you’re doing this, you can see that some of these don’t really trade a lot, this one you can see is basically frozen, there’s no volume, nothing’s happening.
+You're very cautious, but what you want to watch for when you’re doing this, you can see that some of these don’t trade a lot, this one you can see is frozen, there’s no volume, nothing’s happening.

-There’s nothing that’s happening, and it’s the worst thing, if you long this stock and you’re stock, and you can’t’ get out of it, your money is garbage, you might as well given it to a homeless kid, a person in need, bought some books and give it to school kids, whatever, done something more useful for the world with your money.
+There’s nothing that’s happening, and it’s the worst thing, if you long this stock and you’re stuck, and you can’t’ get out of it, your money is garbage, you might as well give it to a homeless kid, a person in need, bought some books and give it to school kids, whatever, do something more useful for the world with your money.

 Finding penny stocks